← Back to blog

 Total task cost

-The real cost of an AI agent task
+What an AI agent task actually costs

 Task typeLLM callsTool callsTypical costNotes